NRHLYM/ASRMG/readme.md

+# ASRMG: Business Topic Clustering-based Architecture Smell Refactoring for Microservices Granularity
 # Introduce of this dataset
 The repository provided 5 architectural granularity smells present in the microservices system, stored by means of Excel.
 The smells were determined by our experts team through vote process. and was used to support the analyze of our method "**ASRMG**" to refactor microservice architecture granularity smells.

-# Structure of this dataset
+## Structure of this dataset
 Each .xlsx file consists of three columns representing **the first column** means the of the microservice, **the second column means** full name of the interface, and **the third column means** whether or not there is an architectural granularity smell. for use this dataset,